 As we expanded it was obvious that and management resources were stretched too thin.
 Worse though at some point people who were under pressure to make a profit began to lie.
 In construction it is essential to know exactly where you are on a project financially.
 I had known of several companies where losses were concealed by charging costs to the next job rather than the current project.
 I never thought it would happen to us but once it starts it is almost impossible to stop.
 They booked profits today and let tomorrow worry about itself.
 This of course is only visible with the benefit of hindsight.
 At the time it felt as if more and better processes would control the company.
 Providing you continue to expand rapidly there is no day of reckoning.
 However as the rapid expansion began to slow the problems inherent came to light.
 I introduced new systems and spent more on IT.
 Turning the ship around in construction is very difficult.
 Projects have to be completed and project managers have to deliver the project.
 You cannot go and hire whole raft of new people.

 On the way up everything you do turns to gold, when the tide turns all of the factors that made success possible now turn against you.
 Whereas once you could hire staff because they would knock on your door now staff left leaving behind their problems.
 To get new people you had to overpay.
 There became a complete gulf between the directors and the rest of the staff.
 Board meetings became acrimonious affairs and eventually felt that I had to take direct control of projects.
-So I went from doing what I could do well to doing things I had never done before.
+So I went from doing what I could do well, to doing things I had never done before.
 I delegated my core competencies as I sought to sort it out.

-We have invested heavily in the company so that there were considerable assets.
+We had invested heavily in the company so that there were considerable assets.
 However profits that we had booked disappeared and we saw considerable outflow of cash.
 The new staff we hired from out of industry were completely ineffective.
 The new commercial managers we hired achieve little.
 By 2006 I was criss-crossing the country as I fought to make it work.
-On one day I went to London to attend a meeting in the morning and then drove to Glasgow from meeting the next day because the planes were out.
+On one day I went to London to attend a meeting in the morning and then drove to Glasgow for a meeting the next day because the planes were out.
 Flights to Glasgow became a regular occurrence.
 One of my directors began briefing that he would sack me and become MD – which since I controlled all of the shares was madness.

 I guess the defining moment was when I went to look at school we were wiring into some remote area of Glasgow.
 We had claimed that we were two thirds complete and we been paid in line with that.
 When I actually saw the job we had barely begun and there were no staff there.
 We had booked a profit in line with the claim and the payments.
 The reality would be the job would be heavily loss-making.
 The pressure increased day by day by day until I felt that the end was near.